edgexfoundry/go-mod-messaging/README.md

 # go-mod-messaging
 Messaging client library for use by Go implementation of EdgeX micro services.
-This project contains the abstract Message Bus interface and an implementation for ZeroMQ.
+This project contains the abstract Message Bus interface and an implementation for ZeroMQ, and MQTT.
 These interface functions connect, publish, subscribe and disconnect to/from the Message Bus.

 ### What is this repository for? ###